Public Art for Social Change

 “This was my first art class ever, so I was overdue for one.
 I enjoy doing some hobby painting on the side, but I never took a class to learn it from a professional.
 The topic for the art class was right up my alley with environmental health and social change as the focus,” Hager explains.
 “This class can be singularly responsible for giving me the confidence to be the artist I did not realize I was!
 Now that I have taken this class, I am interested in trying my hand at some real public art calls in the future.”

 These courses are part of UW Bothell’s long held commitment to artistic development and unconventional approaches to social and environmental issues.
-To see more proposals from Carpenter’s course, click here.
+To see more proposals from Carpenter’s course, visit the Public Art site.